We recommend you to use modern digital tools at various stages of the research cycle to effectively organize your research activities.

 Instruments for research

-Search, storing and processing the research database
+Search, preserving and processing the source database

-Storage, dissemination of data and research results
+Preserving and sharing data and research results

 re3data – a global registry of research data repositories.